World's best eye TEST technology

 OCT is another way we provide a comprehensive test in the Sydney CBD area to our patients to detect the early signs of any eye conditions before they affect your eyesight.

 The OCT is a diagnostic imaging device that takes a cross-sectional image of the retina (the inner back surface of the eye).
-Our highly trained optometrist specialist will detect the early signs of retinal disease, glaucoma and macular degeneration.
+Our highly trained optometrists will detect the early signs of retinal disease, glaucoma and macular degeneration.

 Anterior Segment OCT